Probate

 Jurisdiction

 A particular court's authority to act on a matter is described by the term ‘jurisdiction.
 Washington law offers various avenues to initiate a specific probate in terms of probate proceedings.
 We consider factors such as the decedent's residence or property ownership.
-Your Whipple Law Group probate attorney assists our clients in deciding which forum is the most appropriate.

 Opening Probate